 We receive police and district attorney referrals and seek to include the people affected by crime in decision-making: victims (impacted parties), offenders (responsible parties), loved ones, supporters, community members, and law enforcement officials.

-C4RJ took its first case in 2000 and has worked with over 800 responsible parties in the Boston Metropolitan Area.
+C4RJ took its first case in 2000 and has since worked with over 1,500 people impacted by crime.

-Our organization is driven by scores of trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director and three staff members.
+Our organization is driven by trained volunteers, is guided by a board of directors from the communities we serve, and employs an executive director four staff members and two fellows.

 In 2013, C4RJ produced a film about our work called "Finding Courage: Addressing Harm with Restorative Justice Circles."
 Click below to watch a 15-minute clip about restorative justice and the circle process: